-If your cat is rubbing her face on you, or rubbing the base of her tail on you, this is further evidence that she is greeting you.
+If your cat is rubbing its face on you, or rubbing the base of its tail on you, this is further evidence that it is greeting you.
 Also, cats sniff each other during a friendly greeting.

-So, if your cat’s tail straight up in the air, she’s rubbing against you, and sniffing you, she must be feeling happy and content.
+So, if your cat’s tail straight up in the air, it’s rubbing against you, and sniffing you, it must be feeling happy and contented.

-If your cat’s tail is upright and vibrating, she is probably very excited.
+If your cat’s tail is upright and vibrating, it is probably excited.
 Some cats do this when they know dinner is about to be served.
 Cats’ tails may also vibrate after they’ve smelled catmint or eaten something delicious like tuna.

-If your cat’s tail is low and vibrating, your cat may also be excited, but a low tail is more often a sign of fear or anger.
-If the tail is down and thrashing, this suggests the cat is very irritated and is about to pounce.
+If your cat’s tail is low and vibrating, it may also be excited.
+But a low tail is more often a sign of fear or anger.
+If the tail is down and thrashing, this suggests it is very irritated and about to pounce.

-If your cat’s tail is low and sticking straight out behind her, she probably feels threatened.
+If your cat’s tail is low and sticking straight out behind it, then it probably feels threatened.
 Cats tend to keep their tails low and straight if they are unsure about a situation.

 This may be because it is easier to jump or pounce from a tail-down position.
 Keeping their tails down also helps them to hide from predators.

-If your cat’s tail is swishing from side to side, she is probably concentrating on something.
-Cats tend to do this then they are stalking prey or watching something interesting out of the window.
+If your cat’s tail is swishing from side to side, then it is probably concentrating on something.
+Cats tend to do this then they are stalking prey or watching something out of the window.

-If your tail is swishing her tail quickly, this suggests she is ready to pounce.
-It’s best not to pet your kitty when she is in “hunting mode.”
+If your tail is swishing its tail quickly, this suggests that it is ready to pounce.
+It’s best not to pet your cat when it is in “hunting mode.”

-If your cat is concentrating on something that is outside the window, try to redirect her attention inside the home.
-It is crucial to play with your cat regularly to satisfy her desire to “hunt.”
+If your cat is concentrating on something that is outside the window, try to redirect its attention inside the home.
+It is crucial to play with your cat regularly to satisfy its desire to “hunt.”

-If your cat is standing on all fours, and her tail is swishing between her legs, she probably feels intimidated.
-Dogs also do this to show submission.
+If your cat is standing on all fours, and its tail is swishing between its legs, it probably feels intimidated.

 Animals hang their tails low so as not to draw attention to themselves.
 Having the tail in this position also helps to protect the most delicate part of their body.

-Cats may also put their tail between their legs if they are feeling sick or in pain.
-Falling sick makes them more vulnerable to predators, so they try to become inconspicuous by lowering their tail.
+Cats may also put their tail between their legs when they are feeling sick or in pain.
+Falling sick makes them more vulnerable to predators, so they try to become inconspicuous by lowering the tail.

-If your cat is lying down and hugging her tail, she may be trying to stay warm.
+If your cat is lying down and hugging its tail, then it may be trying to stay warm.
 Breeds such as Maine Coon have long, bushy tails for this purpose.
 Cats may also hug their tails to feel protected.

 Kittens can often be seen hugging their tails while they sleep.
-They may do this to stay warm, or it might be a self-soothing behavior (much like a baby sucks their thumb).
+They may do this to stay warm, or it might be a self-soothing behavior.

-If your cat’s tail is puffed up like a bristle brush, this means they are terrified.
-Cats puff their tails up to look bigger in front of predators, so it’s a bad idea to touch your kitty when she’s in this state.
+If your cat’s tail is puffed up like a bristle brush, this means that it is terrified.
+Cats puff their tails up to look bigger in front of predators, so it’s a bad idea to touch your kitty when it’s in this state.

 Cats with bristly tails are synonymous with Halloween.
 Most of us have seen these tails in comic strips, but we don’t see them much in real life.
 This is because cats only behave this way when they are petrified.

-If your cat sees an aggressive dog, coyote, or another threatening animal – she may behave in this way.
+If your cat sees an aggressive dog, coyote, or another threatening animal, then it may behave in this way.

-According to some owners, cats may also puff up their tails when they have been stroked for too long (and have become overstimulated).
+Cats may also puff up their tails when they have been stroked for too long and have become overstimulated.
 If that’s the case, the fur tends to stand on end, but the cat’s body language remains quite relaxed.

-There will be no hissing, spitting, etc., and the cat’s eyes will not widen.
-An overstimulated cat will usually walk away when they have had enough.
-That’s why it is important not to restrain your cat while stroking her.
+There will be no hissing, spitting, etc, and the cat’s eyes will not widen.
+An overstimulated cat will usually walk away when it has had enough.

 Sometimes, the fur at the base of the tail puffs up, but the rest of the fur remains flat.
-If your cat’s eyes are wide, and her body is also raised up at the same time, this is a clear sign of aggression.
-You should leave your cat alone and let her calm down.
+If your cat’s eyes are wide, and its body is also raised up at the same time, this is a clear sign of aggression.
+You should leave your cat alone and let it calm down.

-If your cat gently lifts the base of her tail and rubs her bottom against your leg, this is different.
+If your cat gently lifts the base of its tail and rubs its bottom against your leg, this is different.
 This can be interpreted as a friendly greeting.

-If your cat is sleeping, but her tail is gently swishing, this suggests she’s in a light stage of sleep.
+If your cat is sleeping, but its tail is gently swishing, this suggests that it’s in a light stage of sleep.
 If your cat always seems semi-alert while sleeping, try to reduce noise and stress in the household.

 According to NCBI, cats use their tails as a counterbalance when walking and jumping.
 In this experiment, cats had to walk across a narrow beam.